matthewtremblay/fullyautocursor/README.md

 5. Stop clicking once the text disappears
 6. Resume clicking when the text reappears
 7. Automatically stop after 30 minutes of inactivity
-8. Track and display total runtime from first click
+8. Track and display total runtime and click count

 ## Setup Instructions